RWXstoned/rwxstoned.github.io/_posts/2024-10-27-CAPA-for-red-teams.md

 ![](https://rwxstoned.github.io/assets/img/1/Pasted image 20241010151207.png)

-Accessing those fields means those offsets are present in the assembly instructions as it adds them to registers.
+Accessing those fields means those offsets are present in the assembly instructions as it adds them to registers, and these types of code snippets are very frequently used in the malware development space.

 ## Locating the problematic code

-Let's fire up IDA and check what's going on at that `0x140001070` function that CAPA flags.
-I've compiled with debugging info present to make it more obvious and we can see immediately that the rules fires on snippets present in `CustomGetProcAddrByHash()`, which is full of those suspicious `0x3c`, `0x88`, `0x24` as the function parses the export table:
+Let's fire up IDA and check what's going on at with this `0x140001070` function that CAPA flags.
+I've compiled with debugging info present to make it more obvious and we can see immediately that the rules fires on snippets present in `CustomGetProcAddrByHash()`, which is full of those suspicious `0x3c`, `0x88`, `0x24` offsets as the function parses the Export Directory:

 ![](https://rwxstoned.github.io/assets/img/1/Pasted image 20241010144322.png)